Christmas in the Pacific Theater of WWII: Jack Kennedy's PT 109

 - US Navy Lt.
 Leonard Nikoloric became an attorney and was interviewed in 1976 about PT boats in general and JFK's record in the South Pacific, allowing that PT boats were not really very sound ("no good").

 The PT-20 Class of Patrol Torpedo boats ranged from PT 20 - PT 68, built by Elco in Bayonne NJ.
-They were PT-10 Class boats with hulls lengthened to 77 feet form the previous 70.
+They were PT-10 Class boats with hulls lengthened to 77 feet from the previous 70.
 They were completed from June of 1941 to January 1942 and separated into two sub-series, PT 20-44 and PT 45-68.
 Not all were used by the USN, but some were modified and given to the British Royal Navy.

 Better Reading for Children